gardener/dependency-watchdog/doc/dependency-watchdog.md

 #### Configuration

 To allow both sequential (ordered) and concurrent scaling up/down of resources we propose to change to the prober configuration.
-Following will be the new configuration:
+Following will be the new configuration( not real config, just for example purposes):

 ```yaml
 # values are only representational and do not represent default values